By using this site, you agree to the Privacy Policy and Terms of Use.

 Nutritional Focus

-As growth begins to plateau, particularly for small and medium breeds, calorie requirements may start to decrease.
-This is the time to be extra vigilant about portion control — many puppy owners continue feeding puppy-sized portions even as their dog’s growth slows, leading to unwanted weight gain.
-If your puppy has been neutered, their calorie needs may drop by up to 25%, so adjust portions accordingly.
+As growth begins to plateau, especially in small and medium breeds, calorie requirements may begin to decrease.
+This is a time when extra attention should be paid to portion control, as many puppy owners continue to feed puppy-sized portions even after the dog’s growth slows, which can lead to unwanted weight gain.

 Tips for 6-9 Month Old Puppies